 Real estate is one of the few markets in India that has witnessed phenomenal growth over the years.
 There is a tremendous appetite for Indian real-estate globally.
 Compared to other sectors, it has seen a steady rise even during the worst economic downturn.
 RERA and demonetization policies have boosted transparency in the sector.
 As an NRI, you can invest in both residential and commercial lands.
 However, ownership of agricultural lands, plantations, and farmhouses is allowed only under gifts and inherited assets.

 Things to Watch for Before Investing in Indian Cities

 All investment comes with some inherent financial risks.
 Do your due diligence before investing in any sector.
 While some investment options are considered relatively safe, others might offer more liquidity.
 Analyze your requirements and risk profile before deciding to invest.

 Real estate offers far less liquidity than other markets, but there is also the possibility of higher returns.
 Be sure to check for the financial health of the builder, pending legal issues, delayed construction, and chances of default by developers.

 You must adhere to the global tax compliance systems for your offshore accounts.
 Compliance policies of countries like the U.S. are far stricter than others.
 Be aware of the compliance policy in your residential country before investing.
 There is a high rate of optimism on the Indian growth story among foreign investors.
-The latest update by IMF projected an 11% growth rate for 2021.
 As such it is becoming a favored destination for foreign investment.
 Choose your instruments wisely and be part of the Indian success story.